wz-ml/Hill-Climbing/_posts/2025-06-16-Intuitive-Gradient-Estimation.md

 > A fourth approach heuristically copies the gradient with respect to the stochastic output directly as an estimator of the gradient with respect to the sigmoid argument (we call this the straight-through estimator).

-More modern works show that it's surprisingly robust, and can be applied to a variety of problems - from Mixture of Experts to VQ-VAEs and sparse attention.
+Modern works show that the STE is surprisingly robust, and works well when applied naively to a large variety of methods.
+While other gradient estimators expand upon STEs, they're a simple and theory-backed baseline that we'll build off (hopefully in similar posts in the future).

 Note that the way I've formulated STEs allows it to be applied to random categorical variables.
 Using it for deterministic non-differentiable operations (e.g argmax) requires a bit more finesse, which I'll discuss in the next post with Gumbel-Softmax.